 - Long winters.
 Although winter lasts for six months and the cold Alaskan winter weather can be harsh, many residents will tell you that life here is good.
 If you love winter, you’ll probably love living in Alaska.
 If you don’t like cold weather, this might not be the best place to put down permanent roots.
-Lots of layers, a roaring fire, and a visit to one of the state’s popular hot springs might convince you to give it try, though!
+Lots of layers, a roaring fire, and a visit to one of the state’s popular hot springs might convince you to give it a try, though!

 - Long summers.
 Summer days are extra-long, with 20 hours of sunshine and lots of opportunities for outdoor activities lasting from May through October.
 Don’t expect the temperatures to get much above the 60s or low 70s, except on rare occasions.